shakfu/start-vm/README.md

 **IMPORTANT NOTE**: As of the current implementation *everything* in `default` is copied into `$HOME` and *everything* in `config` is copied into `$HOME/.config`.

-As of the current implementation, only ubuntu 16.04 LTS `base.yml` is available.
+A minimal ubuntu 16.04 LTS `base.yml` is implemented.
 Forks and and pull requests for other variations are of course wellcome.

-Future plans include the generation of Dockerfiles from the recipe.yml files.
+Future plans include the generation of Dockerfiles from recipe.yml files.

 ## Creating new recipes

 Recipe files are yaml files with a certain structure.
-The easiest way to learn them is to just customize the included `base.yml` example.
+The easiest way to learn is to just customize the included `base.yml` example:

 ```yaml
 name: base